 About the Course

-The course links with the following honours degree programmes delivered within Cardiff School of Technologies:
+The programme structure is tailored to support your progression onto the following honours degrees delivered within Cardiff School of Technologies:

-- Computer Games Design & Development - BSc (Hons)
+- Computer Games Design and Development - BSc (Hons)

 - Computer Science - BSc (Hons)